-The roof was removable to the very end, but since on later models it held the center brake light and rear seat belt mounts, it wasn’t legal to do so.
-Instead of making it impossible, Ford deleted the instructions from the manual and secured the top with security Torx bolts.
+The roof was technically removable in all five of these generations, but on later models, it held the center brake light and rear seat belt mounts, so it wasn’t road legal drop the Bronco’s top.
+So instead of changing the design to make removing the roof impossible, Ford deleted the instructions from the manual and secured the top with security Torx bolts.

-“It’s a convertible SUV, but don’t remove the top.
-Wink wink, nudge nudge.”
+It’s a convertible SUV, but don’t remove the top.
+Wink, wink.

-The K5 Chevy Blazer (1969), Dodge Ramcharger (1974), and rebranded Jeep CJ-5 (1964) all followed the Scout’s lead as well, and together these convertible SUVs dominated the American car culture of the 70s and 80s.
-But this revolution was too big for the US to contain.
+The K5 Chevy Blazer (1969), Dodge Ramcharger (1974), and rebranded Jeep CJ-5 (1964) all followed the Scout’s lead as well, and together these convertible SUVs dominated the American car culture of the ’70s and ’80s.
+But this revolution was too big for the U.S. to contain.